Apreche/frontrowcrew/README.md

 ### Testing

 The django tests will be run on every pull request.
 If any tests fail, the pull request will not be merged.
 If a pull request contains new Python/Django code that is not covered by at least minimal testing, it will not be merged.

-### Deployment

-Because we are still in the beta/development phase of the project, all pull requests that are merged into the main branch will immediately and automatically be deployed to [beta.frontrowcrew.com](https://beta.frontrowcrew.com).
-Once the project is live on frontrowcrew.com, this may change such that deployments only occurr when a new tagged release is created.